 Yes.
 Go to Referencing Styles and select the style you want an example sheet for to see if one is available.

-There are also tutorials available specifically for APA Referencing.
-See About Tutorials for information.
+Also, the Library teaches tutorials on APA Referencing.
+See Library Tutorials for more information.

 There are a number of free tools available to help format your references, but you have to remember that some will do a better job than others.
 It's up to you to double check that your references are formatted correctly before handing in your assignment.
 Here are some examples: